RedHatInsights/eventing-splunk-app/README.md

   - Install KVM with libvirt library

 * Install ansible on your local machine

+When switching between the versions, run `rm -rf .vagrant/` first, or `vagrant destroy` twice (due to [a bug in vagrant](https://github.com/hashicorp/vagrant/issues/11800))

 ## Getting Started

 To get the default development environment (CentOS 8):